RPSingh0/ReactBlogFrontend/README.md

 * This will do the following things
     * Build the project and put the built files under `dist` directory
-    * Reach out to github and create/update the build files under the branch `gh-pages`
+    * Reach out to GitHub and create/update the build files under the branch `gh-pages`
     * Once you see `Published` in your console, it's all done!

-### Now go to Github under the following path
+### Now go to GitHub under the following path

 * `github` -> `repository` -> `settings` -> `pages`
 * And ensure that `gh-pages` is selected as deploy under `Build and deployment` section and `source` is set